 The Center for Nursing Research, Innovation and Quality (NRIQ) at Texas Children’s Hospital

-The Nursing Research Enterprise is the infrastructure at Texas Children's to support robust clinical inquiry and advance the frontier of nursing knowledge to improve nursing practice and patient outcomes.
-The enterprise is engaged in education, consultation and mentorship of clinical nurses in nursing research and evidenced based nursing practice.
-The program actively supports translation of evidence into nursing policies and procedures as well as hard wiring Evidence-Based Practice (EBP) competencies into all clinical nursing job descriptions.
+The Center for Nursing Research, Innovation and Quality at Texas Children's is the infrastructure to support robust clinical inquiry and advance the frontier of nursing knowledge to improve nursing practice and patient outcomes.
+The center is engaged in education, consultation and mentorship of clinical nurses in nursing research and evidenced based nursing practice.
 Nursing research conducted at Texas Children's Hospital is encouraged.
 We use a model of shoulder to shoulder mentoring on specific projects with clinical nurses and nurse scholars to conduct research or EBP.
 We also mentor dissemination of knowledge in abstract writing and journal publications or poster and oral presentations at national nursing conferences.

 Strategic Goals 2019-2021

 Goal 1: Lead pediatric and women’s health nursing research.

 Goal 2: Foster opportunities within the TCH Nursing Research Enterprise to enhance the unique contributions of nursing science.

 Goal 3: Partner with academic and clinical settings and align all TCH doctoral prepared nurses to participate in scholarly work to represent TCH.